-Figure 5.1 illustrates the basic idea of an LVT-based multi-ported memory.
-The memory is composed of m banks (M_0 to M{m-1}), each of which contains a 1W/nR memory (constructed via replication of block RAMs) such that n is equal to the desired number of read ports (R_0 to R{n-1}).
+Figure 4 illustrates an LVT-based multi-ported memory.
+The memory is composed of m banks $(M_0$ to $M{m-1})$, each of which contains a 1W/nR memory (constructed via replication of block RAMs) such that n is equal to the desired number of read ports $(R_0$ to $R{n-1})$.
 Each write port writes to its own bank, and each read port can read from any of all the banks via its multiplexer.
 The banked memory allows for arbitrary concurrent writes, while the replication within each bank supports arbitrary concurrent reads.
-The LVT is a mW/nR memory implemented using ALMs.
+The LVT is a mW/nR multi-ported memory implemented using ALMs.